cstoquer/pixelbox/README.md

  - `music('bgm');` play the bgm.mp3 file in loop.
 If another music is already playing, it will fade in and out to the new music.
 If no soundId is provided, the music stops.

+[AudioManger](https://github.com/Wizcorp/AudioManager) is the module that handle audio loading and playback.
+You have access to its instance on `audioManager`.

 ## Tools